 Buying a car can be expensive so you need to find the most cost-effective way of funding the purchase.
 We go through the six main options.

-Sales of new cars hit a 10-year high in 2014 according to trade body Society of Motor Manufacturers and Traders, and the trend looks set to continue this year.
+Sales of new cars hit an all-time record in 2015 according to trade body Society of Motor Manufacturers and Traders, and the trend looks set to continue this year.

 So, if you’re one of the many people buying a new car - or even if you've got your eye on a secondhand motor - here’s what you should consider when it comes to finance.

 If you have someone that can lend you the money – either free of interest or at a very low rate – then this will be the cheapest option.

 However, plenty of friendships have been destroyed and family rifts created over money so please bear that in mind.